marktkimball/branch-hill-baptist/src/pages/im-new/index.md

       main auditorium.
 There are greeters available to answer any questions you might have.
 Feel free to say good morning, take a bulletin, and have a seat.
-If you are coming for a Sunday School class, ask a greeter where the class is taking place and they will help you along.
-If you don't know what class to go to, no worries, come into the main auditorium and have a seat for our Pastor’s Bible study.
+If you are coming for a Sunday School class, ask a greeter where the class is taking place, and he will help you along.
+If you don't know what class to go to, don't worry.
+Come into the main auditorium and have a seat for our Pastor’s Bible study.
 You will be filled with the Word!
   - image: /img/bible_open.png
     lead: Should I bring my Bible?
     text: >
-      We encourage everyone to bring their Bibles and follow along with the Pastor’s message.
+      We encourage everyone to bring a Bible and follow along with the Pastor’s message.
 If you do not have a Bible, we will provide one on request.
   - image: /img/shirt_icon.png
     lead: How should I dress?
     text: >